fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture216.png>
 </p>

-<div align="center">We have successful log in with the user account we on the Windows 10 client machine</div>
+<div align="center">We have successful log in with the user account we created on the Windows 10 client machine</div>

 <p align="center">
   <img src=images/Picture217.png>